sisk-http/website/static/contents/docs/fundamentals/requests.md

 > **Note:**
 >
 > Unlike route methods, this property does not serves the [RouteMethod.Any](/read?q=/contents/spec/Sisk.Core.Routing.RouteMethod.Any) item.
 Instead, it returns the real request method.
-Custom or non RFC http methods are not supported.

 # Getting the request url component